 Deeper DiscipleshipJesus calls us to follow him.
 In Classes, Covenant Discipleship Groups, and Bands, we see our members engaging in deeper discipleship and close community

-In our discipleship model, you'll see Classes, Groups, Bands, and Mentors.
+In our discipleship model, you'll see Classes, Groups, Bands and Mentors.
 Classes take on the primary focus of helping people grow in their understanding of God and the Christian faith, and they usually take place in larger group settings.
-Groups, Bands, and Mentors (as the names imply) are different kinds of relationships that are intentionally designed to help us grow into the people God has called us to be.
+Groups, Bands, and Mentors are different kinds of relationships that are intentionally designed to help us grow into the people God has called us to be.
 The focus in these relationships is not information, but transformation, where we hold one another accountable to living out our faith to the fullest of our capabilities.
-Building this kind of "true Christian community", we believe, is both a need and a responsibility for every member of the body of Christ.
+Building this kind of "true Christian community," we believe, is both a need and a responsibility for every member of the body of Christ.
 See the descriptions below for greater detail about each of these options and how to get involved.

 There are three types of classes we offer: Sunday Morning classes, Weekday classes, and Short-term classes.
 Each has different characteristics, but all of them are geared towards helping you grow deeper in your faith with fellow believers from all walks of life.

 Covenant Discipleship Groups are groups of roughly 5-8 people who meet regularly to hold one another accountable to spiritual practices.
 Members share openly about their walk with Christ, as well as speak words of encouragement, advice, affirmation, and sometimes hard truth into each other's lives -- always with grace and love.
 Some groups are a specific gender or stage of life, and others are a mix of everything.
 If you desire to grow deeper in your discipleship while helping others do the same, this is a great place to start.